Honoring our Past ChangeMakers

-In the spirit of Sister Georgette, this goes to someone who sees a need and acts upon that need, far beyond what one might expect of a single person, to make their community more vibrant by improving the lives of others.
+In the spirit of Sister Georgette, this award went to individuals who saw a need and acted upon that need, far beyond what one might expect of a single person, to make their community more vibrant by improving the lives of others.

 Community Organization ChangeMaker

-This goes to a lesser-known organization doing amazing things with limited resources and visibility.
-They have created something far beyond what one would expect could be done.
-Their community is richer and more connected because of them and the inspiration they provide to those around them.
+This honor was presented to a lesser-known organizations doing amazing things with limited resources and visibility.
+These organizations created something far beyond what one would expect could be done and their community is richer and more connected because it.

 Cornerstone Organization ChangeMaker

-This award goes to an established organization (or a division within an organization) with lots of resources, credibility and status that is redefining itself and its mission, in a way that allows the community to rise up in a safer, better, and more beautiful way.
+This award went to a established organizations (or a division within an organization) with many resources, credibility and status, while redefining itself and its mission, in a way that allows the community to rise up in a safer, better, and more beautiful way.

-Introduced in 2015, the ChangeMaker Awards are given annually in the spirit of Sister Georgette Bayless, a beloved Sister of Providence.
+Introduced in 2015, the ChangeMaker Awards were given annually, at EOA, in the spirit of Sister Georgette Bayless, a beloved Sister of Providence.
 Sister Georgette’s heartfelt efforts, to go above and beyond to provide care and support to all those around her, helped build our local hospice service as well as the sexual assault center in Everett.
-The award is given in three categories – Individual, Community Organization, and Cornerstone Organization.
-Previous ChangeMaker Award recipients include Mary Toews of Mari’s Place, Familias Unidas, Miriam Vargas, Beck’s Place, Dr. Jimmy Grierson, Adopt A Stream Foundation, and Everett Housing Authority.